PerziThomas/DA_Perzi_Ambrosch/source/3_Implementation.md

 6. Code on demand
    : Optionally, code can be download to extend a clients functionality.

 A REST resource is defined as a combination of data, the corresponding metadata as well as links leading to another associated state.
 Resources should be self-descriptive.
-Resources can be represented through any kind of format.
+Resources can be represented through any kind of format. [@restful]

 ### Controllers
 Using ASP.NET Core's controller classes the creation of high level routing of HTTP-Requests, the web service is divided into three main components.